 |

-The rate of economic activity in Pleven district dropped slightly in 2021, reaching 69.0%, compared to the national average of 72.0%.
-This decrease was accompanied by a slight increase in employment and a more tangible drop in unemployment.
-However, both rates remained unfavorable.
-The employment rate went up to 62.0%, against 68.1% nationwide.
-The unemployment rate, for its part, was 10.0%, versus the national average of 5.3%.
-In 2021, the share of the population aged 25–64 with a university degree dropped slightly to 24.7%, against 29.6% in the country, while the share of those with primary or lower education rose to 19.9%, compared to 16.6% nationally.
-The population replacement rate as a ratio of those aged 15–19 to those aged 60–64 has been rising but it still remains relatively low – 65.3% in Pleven district, against 69.4% countrywide.
-This means that for every 100 people who are about to leave the labor market in the next few years, there will be 65 young people joining the workforce.
+The share of the working-age population in Pleven district has continued to decline and remains relatively low – 54.9%, compared to 58.5% in the country in 2022.
+Economic activity is also extremely sluggish (65.8% in the district versus 73.6% in the country) and has declined for the second year in a row.
+At the same time, employment has increased slightly but remains low, while unemployment has declined slightly but remains high.
+The employment rate has reached 62.5%, st 70.4% nationally, and the unemployment rate – 7.6%, compared to 5.2% countrywide.
+In 2022, the share of the population aged 25–64 with a university degree dropped to 22.8%, st 29.8% in the country, though the share of those with primary or lower education also decreased to 19.7%, compared to 16.0% nationally.
+The population replacement rate as a ratio of those aged 15–19 to those aged 60–64 remains relatively low – 59.2% in Pleven district, st 65.7% countrywide.
+This means that for every 100 people who are about to leave the labor market in the next few years, there will be 59 young people joining the workforce.

 Unemployment rate of the population aged 15-64 (annual average) (2022) |